udacity/create-your-own-adventure/english/marshmallow.md

 Which way should you go?
 Only you can decide.

 Keith the Unicorn approaches you.
 He asks you regretfully for a cigarette.
-Do you [wake up](existence/existence.md)?
+You [wake up](existence/existence.md).

 Down one path you see a person standing in the middle of the path.
 They look familiar somehow, but you just can't figure out who they are.